Skip to site content

 The Indian Health Geriatric Scholars (GeriScholars) pilot has been developed with the support and collaboration of the VA Office of Rural Health and takes as its model the highly successful VA Geriatric Scholars Program that has built geriatric expertise into the primary care workforce over the past decade.

-The Indian Health GeriScholars pilot will provide participating IHS, Tribal, and Urban Indian Health clinicians with an individual intensive learning track for professional continuing education, including:
+The Indian Health GeriScholars pilot will provide participating IHS, Tribal, and Urban Indian Health clinicians with an individual intensive learning track for professional continuing education, mentored support for a local quality improvement project, and a practicum or mentored advanced learning opportunity.

 VA Rural Interdisciplinary Team Training and Addressing Behavioral Challenges in Dementia for Rural Tribal and IHS Clinics